-Deerfield Beach, Florida is on the Atlantic Coast between West Palm Beach and Fort Lauderdale.
+The city of Deerfield Beach, Florida is on the Atlantic Ocean between West Palm Beach and the Pompano Beach - Fort Lauderdale area.
 Its population is 80,312.

 It is the northernmost city along the Broward County coast, reaching to the Palm Beach County line.

 The Hillsboro Canal, also known as Canal G-08, forms the boundary between Deerfield Beach and Boca Raton.

 Native Americans, including the Tequesta, first settled along the banks of the Hillsboro River, a ghost river that no longer exists in its original form.

 This is a different river than the Hillsborough River in the Tampa area.

 What the rivers have in common is they were both named for Wills Hill, also known as the the Earl of Hillsborough.

 He served as British Secretary of State for the Colonies from 1768 to 1772.